cezannec/CNN_Text_Classification/README.md

 A PyTorch CNN for classifying the sentiment of movie reviews, based on the paper [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1408.5882) by Yoon Kim (2014).

 If you'd like to work with this code locally, you may follow the instructions (as needed) below!
-These installation instructions assume you have installed miniconda, but if you have not, you can download the latest verions [here](https://conda.io/en/latest/miniconda.html).
+These installation instructions assume you have installed miniconda, but if you have not, you can download the latest version [here](https://conda.io/en/latest/miniconda.html).

 ---